embassy-rs/stm32-data/README.md

 - STM32 HAL headers:
   - interrupt number, name
   - peripheral addresses
 - stm32-rs SVDs: register blocks.

-YAMLs are intially extracted from SVDs, manually cleaned up and committed.
-From this point on, they're manually maintained (we don't maintain "patches" for registers)
+For register blocks, YAMLs are intially extracted from SVDs, manually cleaned up and committed.
+From this point on, they're manually maintained.
+We don't maintain "patches" for registers unlike the `stm32-rs` project.
+This has two advantages:

+- Fixing mistakes and typos in the SVDs is now much easier (and yes, there are A LOT of those).
+It doesn't require a complicated patching system, you just edit the YAML to fix the mistake instead of writing a patch that will fix it when applied.
+- Ensuring consistency for the same peripherals between chips. (i.e. we check in a single `i2c_v2.yaml` and ensure it is good, vs trying to patch wildly differing SVDs for what's an identical IP block into being consistent).
+The `stm32-rs` project doesn't have this as a goal goal, while we do.
+Writing a single HAL for all stm32 chips (such as  [the `embassy-stm32` HAL](https://github.com/embassy-rs/embassy/tree/main/embassy-stm32)) is impossible otherwise.

 ## Install pre-requisites